-Dreamforce 2019 Opening Keynote
+Dreamforce Opening Keynote • Salesforce Events

 Each year, Salesforce Co-CEO Marc Benioff kicks off the beginning of the Dreamforce conference with the Opening Keynote.
 This presentation continues to grow and evolve in terms of innovation and scale setting the bar higher each year it is held.
 The Keynote Room usually consists of a main presenter screen. confidence monitors, and a stage.
 It was decided that some new elements would be added to create a more immersive experience, including eight four-sided LED columns and a LED presenter stage.

 The following images show various, early explorations of how to design for the space while having the most visual impact.
 It was important that I also consider how to keep the audience from being overwhelmed by the high perceptual load with so many visuals present in the room.
+We needed a balanced experience to ensure the audience could truly take in the information and understand the messaging from our speakers.

 Working files were produced in a four-up view of each side to better understand how elements of each design would interact across the four panels.
 Many considerations were made to produce the best solution for audience members seated closer to the columns as well as those who were farther away in the room.